Nature in the City

 When I was young, I saw a movie called "Nature's Half Acre".
 It was a full length Hollywood feature on the photogenic life of a tiny patch of unmown grass.
 I've always remembered that half acre, for it taught me two valuable lessons.
 Nature can live right next to us, it can be our neighbour and our friend.
 It doesn't have to be in a glamorous location far away.
 And, nature can be small.
 It doesn't have to be big, or big-budget.

 But, although currently some 20% of Ottawa land area (the pre-2001 boundary) is open or vacant, barely 3% is in anything like a natural state.
-Healthy homes aren't just 2x4's, aluminum siding and asphalt!
-There are others to be thought of too - our birds, butterflies, frogs, fish, wildflowers...
 We have so far largely failed to integrate natural communities into our human communities in Canada.

 How can we, in practise not just in theory, design healthy natural communities into our human ones so that they work to our benefit?
 I have a few suggestions:

 There is a fashion among planners these days for what are called 'corridors' for natural life.
 Their theory is that natural life will move throughout an area only along natural strips, that urban areas are barriers to nature.
-It is a theory that, to the best of my knowledge, has not been verified by real life experiment, except for large mammals at scales far larger than the 30 meter-wide strips in urban plans, and for a small number of habitat-specialist species such as red-backed voles.
+It is a theory that, to the best of my knowledge, has not been verified by real life experiment, except for large mammals at scales far larger than the 20 meter-wide strips in urban plans, and for a small number of habitat-specialist species such as red-backed voles.
 And, it is contrary to my own observations.
 Birds and almost all insects fly.
 Most plant seeds are very effectively blown about, almost all others are spread by birds.
 Few small mammals, amphibians and the like find a kilometer of urbanity a barrier for long.
-The same area as is taken up by these strips, if scattered in varied hectare-sized chunks throughout an urban area, should better protect urban biodiversity.
-(Not to mention that most such strips are bike paths in waiting, with mowers not far behind.)
+The same area as is taken up by these strips, if scattered in varied hectare-sized chunks throughout an urban area, can better protect urban biodiversity.

 The federal government didn't care - they sold most of it off for a building project.
 The province didn't care either - they overruled the City of Ottawa's attempt to protect it as a natural area.
 The areas where the tree frogs lived are now buildings and streets.
 The marsh, its source of water replaced by sewer-drained basements, is gone except for a few lingering cattails, and puddles in spring.